rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 ### 6.2.3 Tuple Variables

 Disambiguating attributes by prefixing the relation name works as long as the query involves combining several different relations.
-However, sometimes we need to ask a query that invovles two or more tuples from the same relation.
+However, sometimes we need to ask a query that involves two or more tuples from the same relation.

 We may lis a relation $R$ as many times as we need to in the FROM clause, but we need a way to refer to each occurrence of $R$.
 SQL allows us to define, for each occurrence of $R$ in the FROM clause, an "alias" which we shall refer to as a `tuple variable`.